-In addition to specialized courts of law for juvenile offenses, they are also detained in separate facilities, usually called juvenile corrections.
-These include short term facilities called juvenile halls or juvenile detention facilities and for longer terms, secured juvenile facilities.
-This corrections system includes social workers and probation officers, and the end goal is to rehabilitate the offender and deter them from repeat offenses.
+Juveniles are jailed in separate facilities from adults, often called juvenile corrections.
+They go to specialized courts of law for juvenile offenses.
+These include short-term facilities called juvenile halls or juvenile detention facilities.
+For longer terms, they get housed in secured juvenile facilities.
+The juvenile corrections system includes social workers and probation officers.
+The goal is to rehabilitate the offenders and deter them from repeat offenses.

 Need Legal Advice?
 Contact a Juvenile Law Defense Attorney

 In most cases, the juvenile will get a public defender if they do not have income or resources over a specific economic threshold.
 Either pre-trial services or the judge will decide if a defendant needs a public defender.
 A juvenile who does not show enough financial need must hire their own attorney.